ajaytalanki/Shell/README.md

 The last command is executed in a similar way that a command is executed with no piping.
 After this execution, the program continues to the front of the while loop.

-### Appending Output Redirection
-A new member was added to the original command struct that checked if appending redirection is true or not.
-In the execution in the main, if appending is true then the macros for opening the file are changed to append rather than truncate.

 ## Limitations:
 ### Background Jobs: